 - " Streetscape Improvements: Several streets in the Gold District are without sidewalks and street trees, but new investment should begin on Mint Street with some enhancements being made with minimal funds.
-Consider restriping the west side of Mint to flip the parking lane and parking to provide a parking-protected bicycle facility.
+Consider restriping the west side of Mint to flip the parking lane and parking to provide a parkingprotected bicycle facility.
 Prioritize new streetscape installations on Graham, Summit, Mint, and Church Streets. - " Infill and redevelopment: New development and adaptively reused buildings bring new homes and workplaces to the area.
-Massing is varied but height is encouraged to maximize its location. - " Gold Square: A new public square bound by Graham, Bland, Mint, and Commerce Streets could be created as redevelopment occurs in the area along with other public spaces throughout. - " Active uses: A continuous, vibrant, ground-floor environment is encouraged along Mint Street, Summit Street, Morehead Street, and South Tryon Streets. - " Gold District Museum: Honoring the history and heritage of the area, this new museum would be ideally located adjacent to the Rudisill Gold Mill and incorporate the mine shaft that is said to exist in that area.
-The location is proximate to 317 W. Summit Avenue.
+Massing is varied but height is encouraged to maximize its location. - " Gold Square: A new public square bound by Graham, Bland, Mint, and Commerce Streets could be installed as redevelopment occurs in the area along with other public spaces throughout. - " Active uses: A continuous, vibrant, ground-floor environment is encouraged along Mint Street, Summit Street, Morehead Street, and South Tryon Streets. - " Gold District Museum: Honoring the history and heritage of the area, this new museum would be ideally located adjacent to the Rudisill Gold Mill and incorporate the mine shaft that is said to exist in that area.